Hive-Academy/roocode-generator/task-tracking/TSK-001-revamp-roo-generator/implementation-plan.md

 **Implementation Details**:

-- No code changes are expected for this subtask.
-It's a verification step.
+- No code changes were made for this subtask, as it is primarily a verification and analysis step.
-- Review the `executeGeneration` method to ensure the `switch` statement correctly routes to the existing `generateMemoryBankContent` and `handleCursorGenerationPlaceholder` methods.
+- Reviewed the `executeGeneration` method in `src/generators/ai-magic-generator.ts` (lines 59-108) and confirmed that the `switch` statement correctly routes to the `generateMemoryBankContent` (line 90) and `handleCursorGenerationPlaceholder` (line 94) methods, and that the logic within these cases remains unchanged.
+This satisfies the initial verification requirement of the subtask description.
+- Per user feedback, conducted a deeper analysis of the prompt building logic within the `generateRooContent` method (lines 233-410) and the `buildModeRooPrompt` helper method (lines 419-475).
+- Analyzed how `roo-rules.md` and mode-specific templates are used to construct prompts.
+- Noted the use of the shared `IRulesPromptBuilder` dependency in `buildModeRooPrompt` (lines 429 and 449).
+- Identified a potential, albeit unlikely, area of concern: the hardcoded 'code' mode in the call to `this.rulesPromptBuilder.buildSystemPrompt('code')` (line 429).
+While `buildModeRooPrompt` is currently only used by the 'roo' generator, any unexpected side effects or reliance on internal state within the shared `rulesPromptBuilder` could theoretically impact other generators that use the same builder instance.
+However, based on the current code structure, this is not a direct issue for 'memory-bank' or 'cursor' as they do not call `buildModeRooPrompt`.
+- No immediately obvious deprecated code was found within the analyzed methods.
+- The analysis confirms that the direct code changes for the 'roo' generator are isolated, but highlights a potential area for future consideration regarding shared dependencies and their potential indirect impacts, although no concrete issues affecting existing generators were found during this analysis.

 **Related Acceptance Criteria**: